|Frequency (MHz)||Input Tone||Comments|

 City of Austin Site at Mt.
 Larson

 This location has a run of 7/8 inch hardline that is about 200 feet long and a DB-224 antenna.
 There was also a VHF duplexer at this location.
 These three items were at this site to support a FM repeater operating on 146.78 MHz.
 This location has a tower that was built by the City for various UHF and VHF radio systems.
 The self-supporting 300 ft. tower supports AARC antenna and feedline.
 The need for a VHF repeater frequency for the AARC D-Star system prompted an arrangement with Ross, N0GSZ to keep this site operational.
 The AARC moved the 146.78 MHz Texas VHF Society coordination to the D-Star repeater in South Austin.
-The AARC radio equipment and duplexer was put in storage at the N0GSZ storage building near Bee Cave Rd. and Highway 360.
-Ross provided a VHF duplexer and Motorola Quantar P-25 repeater.
+The AARC radio equipment and duplexer was put in storage and Ross provided a VHF duplexer and Motorola Quantar P-25 repeater.
 This system is now operating under the callsign of N0GSZ and is using the AARC antenna and transmission line vacated by the old 146.78 AARC repeater.
 The Austin amateur radio community now has open access to a P-25 repeater on 146.86 MHz and the AARC D-Star VHF repeater at the South Austin Medical Center is operating on a coordinated frequency.

 Recommendation: Keep our relationship with the City of Austin Wireless Department positive in order for the AARC to maintain a position on this tower and in this building rent free.
 The position and height of the tower provides excellent downtown coverage using N0GSZ equipment operating in mixed mode (FM/P-25).
 This is a desirable location for the amateur community.
 This site could also be used for a secondary receive location that could provide easy linking to Buckman Mountain.
 There is some degraded performance of the antenna or transmission line due to age or water damage.
 Further evaluation of the exact nature of what is causing poor VSWR on the line is needed.
 This site’s building and tower has a large potential for growth due to the City of Austin removing a large number of radio systems housed at this location.